Lore 245: Evasive

 And sure, there's a lot of variety to those worldviews, with some leaning a bit too far into utopia and others standing firmly on the side of evil.

-But at least when it comes to the wildlife of planet Earth, we're mostly unified.
+But at least when it comes to the wildlife of planet Earth, we're mostly unified, which is why the oddities always stand out to us.

 Think back to the first time you ever learned about the platypus, which looks like someone stitched a duck's bill onto a beaver.

 That always makes people stop and think because it breaks those unspoken rules.
+They don't seem, well, natural.

-At the end of the day, the work of people like Konrad Gessner and George Steller might leave us with volumes of animals that only existed in the imaginations of their day and age.
+At the end of the day, the work of people like Conrad Gessner and George Steller might leave us with volumes of animals that only existed in the imaginations of their day and age.

 But they also serve as proof of our fascination with the unexpected, the rule breakers, and the what-ifs.
+And it still happens today, by the way.

 Just look at the rumors that flew around in 1938 in the summer resort town of Wasaga Beach in Ontario, Canada.

 In early June of that year, a mysterious creature was reportedly spotted in the water just offshore.
+A creature that everyone agreed was seal-like, but not a seal.

-Descriptions of the animal claimed that it was roughly 8 feet long, dark in color, and thick.
+Descriptions of the animal claimed that it was roughly eight feet long, dark in color, and thick.
+But despite that, it swam at an unnatural speed.

 Sightings always happened in the early evening, between 6 and 8 p.m., and typically in a spot of water that was about 200 yards offshore where the water was deeper.